aliaksandr-klimovich/test-frw/doc.md

 ### todos

-- [v] When `fail` method is used the message is logged only by the `testfrw` and it is not seen by the user if not using `testfrw` logger.
-  Where to keep this message? `TestResult` somehow suits the need.
 - Implement api for checker: on_check, on_passed, on_failed...
-- Update basic test cases.
 - Implement "between" comparison.
 - (?)
 Modify traceback-s to show only line where comparison is fired.
 - Implement text test writer.